Vallejo teacher arrested for trying to solicit sex from cop posing as underage girl

 VALLEJO, Calif.
 (KGO) --The Vallejo teacher arrested Thursday for trying to solicit sex from an undercover cop posing as a 14-year-old girl previously violated his school's policy by contacting a 5th-grade girl on social media court records reveal.

-"Every teacher, every employee of a mandated reporter," explained Micha Liberty, an Oakland attorney who represents child sex abuse victims.
+"Every teacher, every employee is a mandated reporter," explained Micha Liberty, an Oakland attorney who represents child sex abuse victims.

 One day after Vallejo teacher Andrew Lund was arrested for soliciting sex from a minor and child pornography charges, new information reveals administrators at Glen Cove Elementary, had previously reprimanded him for inappropriate contact with a 5th grader last summer.